koraakdas/wordpress-config/README.md

 # wordpress-config
-Configuration and Installations Scripts for Wordpress
+Configuration and Installations Scripts for Wordpress and Dependencies.